-I am founder and organizer of Endangered Data Week, a collaborative effort, coordinated across campuses, nonprofits, libraries, citizen science initiatives, and cultural heritage institutions to shed light on public datasets that are in danger of being deleted, repressed, mishandled, or lost.
+I am founder and co-organizer of Endangered Data Week, a collaborative effort, coordinated across campuses, nonprofits, libraries, citizen science initiatives, and cultural heritage institutions to shed light on public datasets that are in danger of being deleted, repressed, mishandled, or lost.
+More about my work with Endangered Data Week can be found in scholarship and press.

 History Harvest undergraduate and graduate students meet members of the community and digitize their stories and historical objects as part of a community-based, online collection.
 I was first involved with History Harvest at the University of Nebraska-Lincoln as a graduate student volunteer and later Project Manager.
-I now teach a History Harvest class at Michigan State University (HST 495).
+I established a History Harvest program at Michigan State University (HST 495), and taught a class in Fall 2017.

 I’m working alongside MSU Librarians and LEADR undergraduate staff to make derivative datasets, subsets, visualizations, and metadata for existing humanities datasets.

-I’ve taught (with Thomas Padilla), a week-long, intensive course at HILT (Humanities Intensive Learning and Teaching) for three years.
+I’ve taught (with Thomas Padilla (2015-2017), Lauren Tilton (2018) & Catherine DeRose (2019)), a week-long, intensive course at HILT (Humanities Intensive Learning and Teaching) for five years.
 Getting Started with Data, Tools, & Platforms explores tools and platforms that support digital humanities research, analysis, and publication and reframes sources as data that enable digital research.
+In addition to HILT, I’ve taught several other intensive workshop series, including an NEH Advanced Institute on Text Analysis in the Undergraduate Classroom.

 - Locke, Brandon.
 “Digital Humanities Pedagogy as Essential Liberal Education: A Framework for Curriculum Development.”
 Digital Humanities Quarterly.